 Building Permit Requirements

-· All permits issued by the Land Use and Building Department (“Department”) have to comply with the adopted IRC and IBC regulations.
+- All permits issued by the Land Use and Building Department (“Department”) shall comply with the adopted IRC and IBC regulations.
 In the event a Building Permit (“Permit”) extension is required the applicant must apply and pay for a Permit extension.
 The applicant must also provide justifiable cause as to why the extension is warranted.
 The Permit extension must be approved by the Department.

 Please note: It is the applicant’s responsibility to request all extensions on Permits that are about to become suspended or inactive.

 R105.1 Required.
 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit.

 R105.2 Work exempt from permit.
 Permits shall not be required for the following.
 Exemption from permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinances of this jurisdiction.

 - One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses, provided the floor area does not exceed 200 square feet ( 18.58 meters squared ).

 - Fences not over 7 feet (2134 mm) high.

 - Retaining walls that are not over 4 feet (1219 mm) in height measured from the bottom of the footing to the top of the wall, unless supporting a surcharge.